 Hulu is an on-demand video service that allows users to stream popular TV shows in the U.S. and Japan (sorry, Europe).
-It is co-owned by The Walt Disney Company, 21st Century Fox, Comcast, and to a lesser degree, Time Warner.
-Hulu focuses primarily on streaming newer TV shows and its own original content over movies or documentaries, and offers several paid subscription tiers (more on this later) to customize your viewing experience.
+It is co-owned by The Walt Disney Company, 21st Century Fox (which has also been acquired by Disney), Comcast, and to a lesser degree, Time Warner (now owned by AT&T).
+Hulu focuses primarily on streaming newer TV shows and its own original content over movies or documentaries, and offers monthly subscription tiers (more on this below) to customize your viewing experience.

-The platform differs from other well-known streaming sites such as Netflix and Amazon Video in that it allows users earlier access to popular series.
-You typically only have to wait a week – and in some cases, just a day – to watch episodes of popular broadcast TV shows after they air.
-Unlike cable, there are also no extra fees, equipment rentals, or installation appointments associated with having a Hulu subscription.
+The platform differs from other well-known streaming sites such as Netflix and Amazon Prime Video in that it allows users earlier access to popular series from multiple traditional networks.
+You typically only have to wait a week – and in some cases, just a day – to watch episodes of popular broadcast TV series after they’ve aired.
+Unlike cable, there are also no hidden fees, equipment rentals, or installation appointments associated with having a Hulu subscription.
 You can watch Hulu at home or on the go via many of your favorite streaming devices.

-As mentioned, Hulu has a growing lineup of original content such as Marvel’s Runaways, the award-winning drama series The Handmaid’s Tale, and I Love You, America with Sarah Silverman, all of which are only available to Hulu subscribers.
+As mentioned, Hulu also has a growing lineup of exclusive original content such as Marvel’s Runaways and the award-winning drama series The Handmaid’s Tale.

 So what is Hulu with Live TV?